Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 The author concludes, after that extensive and tangential explanation, that Armenianism is not heresy, but it is wrong.
 It is wrong because it contradicts Calvinism.

-I should mention that I am not defending Armenianism, I am intent on discussing the author's assertions.
+We should mention that we are not defending Armenianism, we are intent on discussing the author's assertions.

 Lastly, the author doesn't quote or reference the Bible.
 Not once.)